LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 * Usability.
 Encryption should be available with LumoSQL in the core source code without having to consider any additional legal considerations.
 * Unemcumbered.
 No encryption code is used that may reasonably be subject to action by companies (eg copyright claims) or governments (eg export regulations).
 Crypto code will be reused from known-safe sources.
-* Compliant with minima.
+* Compliant with minimum requirements in various jurisdictions.
 With encryption being legally mandated or strongly recommended in many jurisdictions for particular use cases (banking, handling personal data, government data, etc) there are also minimum requirements.
 LumoSQL will not ship crypto code that fails minimum crypto requirements.
-* Not compliant with maxima.
-LumoSQL will not limit its encryption mechanisms or strength to comply with legal restrictions from any jurisdiction.
+* Conspicuously *non-compliant* with maximum requirements in any jurisdiction.
+LumoSQL will not limit its encryption mechanisms or strength to comply with any legal restrictions, in common with other critical open source infrastructure.
 LumoSQL crypto tries to be as hard to break as possible regardless of the use case or jurisdiction.

 Local laws